Simulations of gravitational collapse in null coordinates IV: evolving through the event horizon, with an application to the spherical charged scalar field: Tests on a null rectangle

 \subsection{Prompt collapse}

 Consider a null rectangle with $R_*>0$, $R>0$ on the left boundary, $M_*=Q_*=0$, zero scalar field on the left boundary, and no trapped surface on the right boundary.
-Then the triangular region bounded by the regular centre $R=0$, $u=u_0$ and $v=v_0$ is a piece of Minkowski spacetime, and $u=u_0$ can be extended to the left to $R=0$ and to the right to $R=\infty$ as a lightcone with a regular vertex and no trapped surface.
+Then the triangular region bounded by the regular centre $R=0$, $u=u_0$ and $v=v_0$ is a piece of Minkowski spacetime, and $u=u_0$ can be extended to the left to $R=0$, with vanishing scalar field.

 If the data on $u=0$ are sufficiently strong that a MOTS first forms at $(v_1,u_\text{FMOTS})$ for some $u_0<u_\text{FMOTS}<u_1$, then there must be an event horizon at some $u=u_\text{EH}$ with $u_0<u_\text{EH}\le u_\text{FMOTS}$.
 We have in effect simulated gravitational collapse from initial data on a null cone with regular centre, while actually solving the Einstein equations only on a null rectangle, and thus avoiding the complications of a regular centre.
-The null rectangle may then be truncated by a curvature singularity ``at the top''.
-Figs.~\ref{fig:promptcollapse} and \ref{fig:regularcentre} show gravitational collapse in the null rectangle and regular centre settings.
+The null rectangle may then be truncated by a curvature singularity ``at the top''. {\new Figs.~\ref{fig:regularcentre} and \ref{fig:nullrectangle} show gravitational collapse from data on a single null cone, and from data on two intersecting null cones.
+Fig.~\ref{fig:promptcollapse} illustrates the prompt collapse scenario.
+In each case, we illustrate excision of a future spacelike singularity from the numerical domain.}

 If, on the other hand, there is no trapped surface in the null rectangle, formation of a black hole from the regular data on $u=u_0$ is neither proved nor disproved.
 In particular, we do not expect to find the black hole threshold in a one-parameter family of initial data on $u=u_0$ in this setup: $u_\text{FMOTS}$ will become larger than $u_1$ well above the collapse threshold.
 Another way of seeing this is to note that the critical solution in type-II critical collapse is non-vacuum both inside and outside the past null cone of its singularity.